Esri/arcgisearth-automation-api/README.md

 # ArcGIS Earth Automation API
-ArcGIS Earth Automation API provides a standard interface for 3rd party applications that support .NET to automate and communicate with ArcGIS Earth.
-The Automation API is based on [.NET WCF NamedPipe](https://msdn.microsoft.com/en-us/library/system.servicemodel.netnamedpipebinding(v=vs.110).aspx).
-It provides a fast and reliable way for on-machine communications.
+ArcGIS Earth Automation API provides a standard interface for 3rd party applications that support REST to automate and communicate with ArcGIS Earth.
+The Automation API is based on [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-3.1).
+It provides a fast and reliable way for communications with ArcGIS Earth.

 <div  align="center">